Varalakshmi Vratam better known as Lakshmi Pooja is a popular ritual observed by married women annually.

 Mother Lakshmi is one of the most revered deities of the Hinduism and one of the Trimurti Goddesses alongside Durga and Saraswati.

 Lakshmi is the Hindu Goddess of wealth and prosperity.
 Performing Lakshmi Pooja has many amazing benefits for devotees and their families.

-It is performed by married woman for the well being of all the family members, especially husbands.
+The rituals are primarily performed by married women for the well being of all the family members, especially husbands.

 Worshipping Goddess Lakshmi on this day is equivalent to worshipping Ashtalakshmi – the eight Goddesses of Wealth (shrI), Earth (bhU), Learning (Saraswati), Love (prIti), Fame (kIrti), Peace (shAnti), Pleasure (tushti) and Strength (pushti).